People

 Degree Earned: Ph.D. in Mechanical Engineering

-Thesis or Disseration Title: Thermal experimentation of PA6 and PA66 thermoplastic through transmission laser welding
+Thesis or Dissertation Title: Thermal experimentation of PA6 and PA66 thermoplastic through transmission laser welding

 Where Are They Now: Robert Morris University